ImageMagick v6 Examples --

 Because the Virtual Canvas consists of just a size, the resulting image will be that size, but have no virtual canvas offset, as such you do not need to worry about any offsets present in the final image.

 This use of the virtual canvas to define the canvas on which to overlay the image means you can use it to add a surrounding border to an image.
-For example here I set the an image's size and virtual offset to 'pad out' an image to a specific size.
+For example here I set an image's size and virtual offset to 'pad out' an image to a specific size.

 convert medical.gif -set page 64x64+20+20 \